raghuranjani/WWC_Steps/README.md

 All this time we only see results for burger.
 Lets add a search box with search icon

+create search.svg inside src folder
-create search.svg file and copy below code
+⚠️ (usually we create images inside asset folder, since this is a simple tutorial lets created inside src folder) file and copy below code
 ![createFile.png](images%2FcreateFile.png)

 ![nameFile.png](images%2FnameFile.png)